-It had been years since I’d had a slice of it abd I realized it was up to me to create a light and airy gluten-free angel food cake that could hold its structure.
+It had been years since I’d had a piece of this cake, and I realized it was up to me to create a light and airy gluten-free angel food cake that could hold its structure.
+I’ve developed many other delicious gluten-free dessert recipes, but this nostalgic cake was not one of them.
+Yet.

 After several trials, this “from-scratch” version is one that I’m confident you can do!
 Because I didn’t think many people had an angel food cake pan (in the 1980’s, yes – but not anymore), I decided to make them into minis using a standard muffin tin.

-A mix of tapioca and cassava flour (which makes them grain-free too!) was the perfect equation, light enough to let the egg whites do their thing, but starchy enough to get away without using gums.
+A mix of tapioca and cassava flour (which makes them grain-free too!) was the perfect equation for making gluten-free angel food cake.
+The batter light enough to let the egg whites do their thing, but starchy enough to get away without using gums.

 The pictures above show what firm and glossy egg whites look like.
 To be sure they whip, use room temperature eggs and make sure your bowl is completely clean.
 No speck of egg yolk should enter the bowl either.